-It was an eye-opening experience.
 The U.S. companies and delegations in attendance were isolated in a tiny corner of the fair, and their booths resembled tables set up at a junior high school science fair rather than any kind of serious commercial endeavor.
 Some booths remained empty the entire week.
-The Americans we met with were almost all in the agricultural sector, with little understanding or experience with the real Cuban business world outside the Cuban entity Alimport, which they’d been working with exclusively.
-Some were puzzled as to why their agricultural exports were on a steady decline (we tried to explain this to them but that’s a whole different story).
-Meanwhile the comparatively small country of Spain, still reeling from the world economic crisis, had two gorgeous pavilions practically next door, complete with their own expensively printed guide featuring all the Spanish companies within.
-The difference was like night and day.
+Visiting Americans were almost all in the agricultural sector, experienced at dealing with Alimport, but not in precisely the same way that other agricultural producers do business with Cuba.
+Their agricultural exports had been declining for years while the comparatively small country of Spain, still reeling from the world economic crisis, had two gorgeous pavilions practically next door, complete with their own expensively printed guide featuring all the Spanish companies within.

-The way we see it, the horse is out of the barn (genie out of the bottle, toothpaste out of the tube).
-Maybe it will go slower or faster, but in no case will it go back in.
+No matter the direction of US/Cuba relations over the years to come, it is abundantly evident that there is no turning back.
+Maybe the normalization process will go slower or faster, but in no case will it end completely.
 The bottom line remains the same, no matter who occupies the White House.
 Congress must act before U.S. companies can trade as freely with Cuba as they do with any other country.

 This “quiet period” is an ideal positioning opportunity for those with foresight.
-Companies who seize this moment to do a professional evaluation of the terrain and either seize existing opportunities as they are able (see John Deere’s 2017 agreement to certify its products in Cuba, gaining a headstart against future US competitors), or at least, plan their strategy for market entry, will have an obvious advantage over those who hang back, investigating the market only after their better prepared competition has already launched.
+Companies who seize this moment to do a professional evaluation of the terrain and either seize existing opportunities as they are able (see John Deere’s 2017 agreement to certify its products in Cuba, gaining a headstart against future US competitors), or at least, plan their strategy for market entry, will have an obvious advantage over those who hesitate, waiting to investigate the market only after their better prepared competition has already launched.